 You’ve got a challenge, Margaret: The dreamiest villas in Tuscany tend to be restored farmhouses or castles filled with things that can be treacherous to toddlers or grandmas or both: slippery centuries-old stone steps, open-hearth fireplaces, wobbly antique furniture, spiky medieval-style door latches, etc. I know this from personal experience, having rented an ancient Italian farmhouse with my own mom and kids.
 I went to sleep every night worried my two-year-old was going to trip over an antique, go flying into a door latch, catapult down the stairs, and end up in the fireplace.

 But I do, in fact, have a place in mind for you.
-Several years ago, when I was inspecting villas in Tuscany with Mara Solomon of Homebase Abroad, she showed me a rambling property called Ca di Pesa that is actually an historic borgo (medieval village).
+Several years ago, when I was inspecting villas in Tuscany with Mara Solomon of Homebase Abroad, now my Trusted Travel Expert for Italy Villa Vacations, she showed me a rambling property called Ca di Pesa that is actually an historic borgo (medieval village).
 I’ve remembered it since because it struck that unusual note of being sophisticated enough for adults (it’s got a wine cellar where you can dine by candelight, for instance, not to mention a cinema and a bocce court), while also kid-friendly enough for tots (it’s got plenty of flat lawn and a freshwater pool with a child-friendly gate).
 It’s in an ideal central location amid the vineyards and olive groves of Chianti, near the charming town of Panzano, halfway between Florence and Siena.
-And it sleeps 20.
+And it fits 18.

 Two caveats: First, a lot of people who rent homes in Tuscany like to be able to walk into town, and while it’s only a five-minute drive to town, it’s a 3.6-mile walk—and not on a charming country path but just on the regular road.
 Second, the price tag is high, so it helps if you can fill the house.
 (Maybe you can scrounge up two more family members to make your group 20?)
 The price in May is $22,500 for the week—which sounds exorbitant until you do the math and realize it translates to $161 per person per night and includes a concierge and a welcome dinner.
 (And until you read the description of the property and check out the photos of the exquisite rooms.)

 So it’s a splurge, for sure, but then again, you did ask for “really special.”
-And, to this day, whenever I fantasize about the Tuscan villa vacation I desperately need, I think back to Ca di Pesa and look through the photos Tim shot there (above).
+And, to this day, whenever I fantasize about the Tuscan villa vacation I desperately need, I think back to Ca di Pesa and look through the photos above.
 My favorite touch in the house?
 The jungle fresco in one of the bedrooms.

-Whether or not Ca di Pesa sounds right for your needs, I recommend reaching out to Mara Solomon via her contact form on WendyPerrin.com and asking for other suggestions too.
+Whether or not Ca di Pesa sounds right for your needs, I recommend reaching out to Mara via her WendyPerrin.com trip request form (which marks you as a VIP traveler) and asking for other suggestions too.
 You’ll be gobsmacked by her deep knowledge of every village—and nearly every villa—in Tuscany.